 The Centre for Translation and Interpreting offers two MA programmes: MA Translation and MA Interpreting.
-Our students come from all over the world and our classrooms are multilingual and multicultural environments leading to lively debates encompassing a wide range of perspectives.
-Teaching in both courses is delivered by translation and interpreting specialists with international reputations in their areas of expertise.
+Our students come from all over the world and our classrooms are multilingual and multicultural environments leading to lively and challenging debates.
+Both courses equip graduates with the skills and experience needed to become a language professional or go on to further study at PhD level.

 Our MA Translation programme is available to students with all language combinations and combines theoretical courses with weekly practical workshops led by either QUB staff or professional translators, depending on the language combination.
 For more information contact the course convenor Dr Sue-Ann Harding (email@example.com).

 Our MA Interpreting programme covers key issues in the theory and practice of liaison, consecutive and simultaneous interpreting.
 It is only open to students with Chinese-English as their language combination.
 For more information, contact the course convenor Dr Piotr Blumczynski (firstname.lastname@example.org).